NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 The JWST Moving Target Visibility Tool (MTVT) can be used to determine when a particular target is within JWST's FOR.
 See JWST Moving Target Visibility Tool Help for download and usage instructions.

-Now that we are aware of all the constraints on moving targets, let's identify appropriate NEAs for this example proposal.
+Now that you are aware of all the constraints on moving targets, you can identify appropriate NEAs for this example proposal.
 Consider the following list of potential NEA targets (perihelion distance less than 1.3 AU):

-We can first use the MTVT to evaluate whether or not each of the targets is within the JWST FOR during the time window (October 1, 2021, through September 30, 2022).
-The plots returned for each of the targets show that (433) Eros and (1916) Boreas are not within JWST's field of regard for the specified date range, so we remove them from the list of potential targets.
-But we are not done yet.
+YOu can first use the MTVT to evaluate whether or not each of the targets is within the JWST FOR during the time window (October 1, 2021, through September 30, 2022).
+The plots returned for each of the targets show that (433) Eros and (1916) Boreas are not within JWST's field of regard for the specified date range, so you'll remove them from the list of potential targets.
+But you're not done yet.

 Step 3: Generate an ephemeris in JPL/Horizons to determine the best time to observe the target